What TV technology is best? Which is the best LCD TV? Which screen size is best for your living room? What's the difference between LCD and LED TVs?

 What resolution should I go for?

 HD TVs come in two resolutions.
 Sets with the HD ready are required to be able to display a minimum 720p picture, and generally has a screen resolution of 1366 x 768 pixels.
 Meanwhile, full HD TVs have a higher resolution of 1,920 x 1,080 pixels.
+It's highly advisable that you don't go for anything less than full HD in this day and age.

 Ultra HD and 4K

 The resolution of Ultra HD is exactly four times higher than full HD - 3840 x 2160.
 It means a far more detailed picture, with content requiring a lot more bandwidth and storage space.
 4K TVs tend to be good at upscaling HD video to Ultra HD but there are currently very few options for watching native 4K content.
+Read more about 4K

 What does TechRadar recommend?